 - Identify your total monthly income: Add up your paycheck, benefits, and any other monthly income sources to figure out your total financial resources.

 - List your expenses: Itemize your monthly spending, covering savings, essentials (food, housing, utilities), insurance, discretionary items, and any event-specific costs.
-Ensure each expense is justified and aligns with your financial objectives.

 Pro Tip: Elizabeth Warren from Harvard Law School introduced the 50/30/20 budgeting rule.
 This strategy advises allocating your income across three categories: 50% for essentials, 30% for personal desires, and 20% for savings and debt repayment.
 This method offers a balanced approach to managing your finances.